OctopusDeploy/docs/docs/api-and-integration/bitbucket-pipelines/index.md

 ## BitBucket Pipelines Environment Variables

-You can use environment variables in your Pipelines (available from the `Settings > Environment Variables` menu of your BitBucket repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is ideally not something you store in your source control).
+You can use environment variables in your Pipelines (available from the **{{Settings > Environment Variables}}** menu of your BitBucket repository), which is a great place to store sensitive information such as your Octopus Deploy API keys (which is ideally not something you store in your source control).

 For example: